Compo Pierce seeking Watertown mayoral seat

 Four years ago, Allison Crossman became the first woman candidate for mayor when she ran an unsuccessful campaign.

-In 2019, Councilwoman Compo Pierce was appointed to council to fill the position vacated by Councilman Mark C. Walczyk was elected to the state Assembly.
+In 2019, Councilwoman Compo Pierce was appointed to council to fill the position vacated by Councilman Mark C. Walczyk, who was elected to the state Assembly.
 She won election to council a year later.

-This past fall, Councilwoman Compo Pierce initially expressed interest in being appointed to Jefferson County Board of Legislators to replace City Legislator Scott A. Gray, who won election to the state Assembly in November, She ultimtaley decided to stay on council, causing speculation that she would seek the mayor’s seat.
+This past fall, Councilwoman Compo Pierce initially expressed interest in being appointed to Jefferson County Board of Legislators to replace Legislator Scott A. Gray, who won election to the state Assembly in November.
+She ultimately decided to stay on council, causing speculation that she would seek the mayor’s seat.

 With Councilwoman Compo Pierce running for mayor, it will most likely mean Mayor Jeffrey M. Smith will not seek a second term.
 He declined to comment earlier today, but he said he would be attending the 5 p.m. press conference.